Saturday, July 21, 2018

 one God, for ever and ever.
 Amen.

-• The Gospel today has two parts bound between them: (a) It describes the diverse reactions of the Pharisees and of the people who listen to the preaching of Jesus; (b) it describes what Matthew sees in these diverse reactions: the fulfilment of the prophecy of the Servant of Yahweh, announced by Isaiah.
+• The Gospel today has two parts: (a) describes the various reactions of the Pharisees and of the people who listen to the preaching of Jesus; and (b) describes what Matthew sees in these reactions: the fulfillment of the prophecy of the Servant of Yahweh, announced by Isaiah.

-• Matthew 12,14: The reaction of the Pharisees: they decide to kill Jesus.
-This verse is the conclusion of the previous episode, in which Jesus challenges the malice of the Pharisees, by curing the man who had a withered hand (Mt 12,9-14).
+• Matthew 12:14: The reaction of the Pharisees: they decide to kill Jesus.
+This verse is the conclusion of the previous episode, in which Jesus challenges the malice of the Pharisees, by curing the man who had a withered hand (Mt 12:9-14).
 The reaction of the Pharisees was to hold a Council meeting against Jesus.
-Thus, they arrive to the breaking of the relationship between the religious authority and Jesus.
-In Mark this episode is much more explicit and provoking (Mk 3,1-6).
-He says that the decision to kill Jesus was not only that of the Pharisees, but also of the Herodians (Mk 3,6).
-Altar and Throne joined together against Jesus.
+Thus, they come to the breaking of the relationship between the religious authority and Jesus.
+In Mark, this episode is much more explicit and provocative (Mk 3:1-6).
+He says that the decision to kill Jesus was not only that of the Pharisees, but also of the Herodians (Mk 3:6).
+Altar and throne joined together against Jesus.

-• Matthew 12,15-16: The reaction of the people: to follow Jesus.
-When Jesus learnt the decision of the Pharisees, he went away from the place where he was.
-People follow him.
-Even knowing that the religious authority has decided to kill Jesus, the people do not go away from Jesus, rather they follow him.
-Many followed him and he cured them all, but warned them not to make him known.
+• Matthew 12:15-16: The reaction of the people: to follow Jesus.
+When Jesus learned the decision of the Pharisees, He went away from the place where He was.
+People follow Him.
+Even knowing that the religious authority has decided to kill Jesus, the people do not go away from Jesus, but rather they follow Him.
+Many followed Him and He cured them all, but warned them not to make Him known.
 People know how to discern.
-Jesus asks not to diffuse the news, not to say what he is doing.
+Jesus asks them not to spread the news, not to say what He is doing.
 A great contrast!
-On the one side, the conflict of life and death, between Jesus and the religious authority, and on the other the movement of the people who were desirous to encounter Jesus!
-They were above all, the marginalized and the excluded who presented themselves to Jesus with their illness and their infirmities.
-They, who were not accepted in society, and in the religious field, were accepted by Jesus.
+On the one side, the conflict of life and death, between Jesus and the religious authority, and on the other the movement of the people who were desirous of encountering Jesus!
+They were, above all, the marginalized and the excluded who presented themselves to Jesus with their illness and their infirmities.
+They, who were not accepted in society or in the religious field, were accepted by Jesus.

-• Matthew 12,17: The concern of Matthew: Jesus is our Messiah.
-This reaction, different from that of the Pharisees and of the people, moved Matthew to see here the realization of the prophecy of the Servant.
-On the one hand, the Servant was persecuted by the authority which insulted him and spat on his face, but he does not turn back.
-He presents his face hard as a rock, knowing that he will not be disappointed (Is 50,5-7).
+• Matthew 12:17: The concern of Matthew: Jesus is our Messiah.
+This reaction, different from that of the Pharisees and of the people, moved Matthew to see here the realization of the prophecy of the Suffering Servant.
+On the one hand, the Servant was persecuted by the authority which insulted Him and spat on His face, but He does not turn back.
+He presents His face hard as a rock, knowing that He will not be disappointed (Is 50:5-7).
 On the other hand, the Servant is sought and expected by the people.
-The crowd coming from far is waiting for his teaching (Is 42,4).
+The crowd coming from far is waiting for His teaching (Is 42:4).
 This is exactly what is happening to Jesus.

-• Matthew 12,18-21: Jesus fulfils the prophecy of the Servant.
+• Matthew 12:18-21: Jesus fulfills the prophecy of the Servant.
 Matthew presents the entire first Canticle of the Servant.
 Read the text slowly, thinking of Jesus and the poor who today are excluded:

 “Look!
 My Servant whom I have chosen;

-I will send my Spirit upon him, and he will present judgment to the nations;
+I will send My Spirit upon Him, and He will proclaim justice to the nations;

-He will not break the crushed reed, or snuff the faltering wick.
+He will not break a bruised reed, or snuff the faltering wick.

-Until he has made judgment victorious; in him the nations will put their hope”.
+Until he has made justice victorious; in him the nations will put their hope.”

 4) Personal questions

-• Do you know some case in which the religious authority, in the name of religion, decided to persecute and kill persons who, like Jesus, did good to people?
+• Do you know of any case in which the religious authority, in the name of religion, decided to persecute and kill people who, like Jesus, did good to people?

 • In our community are we servants of God for the people?
 What do we lack?